Evidence-Based Liquid Biopsy Knowledge

 KEYNOTE-A18 Results:

-Clinical Significance: KEYNOTE-A18 demonstrates that adding pembrolizumab to definitive concurrent chemoradiation significantly improves progression-free survival in high-risk locally advanced cervical cancer.
-The 12.4 percentage point improvement in 36-month PFS translates to meaningful reduction in recurrence risk, with overall survival data awaited.
+Clinical Significance: KEYNOTE-A18 demonstrates that adding pembrolizumab to definitive concurrent chemoradiation significantly improves both progression-free and overall survival in high-risk locally advanced cervical cancer.
+The 12.4 percentage point improvement in 36-month PFS and 7.8 percentage point improvement in 36-month OS (HR 0.67) establish this as a new standard of care.
+FDA approved this indication in January 2024.

-Study Design: Phase III randomized trial evaluating pembrolizumab + chemotherapy vs chemotherapy alone (without bevacizumab) in first-line recurrent or metastatic cervical cancer.
+Study Design: Phase III randomized, open-label trial evaluating atezolizumab (anti-PD-L1) + bevacizumab + chemotherapy vs bevacizumab + chemotherapy in first-line metastatic, persistent, or recurrent cervical cancer.

 BEATcc Results: